haneru-io/haneru_site/src/content/docs/shopify-basics/Product Creation/the-first-product.md

 ---
 title: A Practical Example of Product Creation
 description: A practical example of creating Shopify products.
+sidebar:
+  # Set a custom order for the link (lower numbers are displayed higher up)
+  order: 1
 ---

 Now we have run through the initial requirements of what goes in to a basic Shopify product, let's put it in to practice on our store.
-We will be creating a Chore Jacket to add to our collection in our apparel store.
+We will be creating a Chore Jacket to add to our collection in our store.

 ### 1. Name, Description & Imagery